DavidCWQ/VG101_RhythmGame/VG101 Project Proposal.md

 This project aims to make a rhythm game by C++ and OpenGL, with a Graphical User Interface provided. *An advanced goal is to make a converter that can convert .mp3 music file into .osu like track file with MATLAB.
 This part may not be achieved if time is not enough.*

 ## 6. Motivation
+Music games can help players relax and increase their sense of music.
+Developing a simple music game is a challenge as well as a meaningful task for us.
+We can learn useful concepts and applications of C++ that may not be learned in class while developing.(class, virtual function, OpenGL, etc.)